Catholic Prayer For All Saints Day

 Other prayers that Catholics often say on All Saints Day include prayers for deceased relatives or friends, prayers for peace, and prayers for salvation.
 As Christians throughout history have understood, there is no one right way to pray – each prayer reflects the heart of the individual praying it.

-READ: Catholic Prayer For Veterans
+READ: Prayer For Our Country Catholic

 What to Say on Catholic Prayer for All Saints Day